Manas-Tiwari/Manas-Tiwari/README.md

 - 🌱 I'm currently learning about JavaScript and TypeScript.
 - ✉️ Best Medium to contact me is via [mail](manast0411@gmail.com)
-- 👯 I’m looking to collaborate with other open source enthusiasts on some 😎cool projects
+- 👯 I’m looking to collaborate with other open source enthusiasts on some 😎cool projects.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Understand Contribute to Open Source projects.
-- ⚡ Fun fact: I am a video game lover with great passion for learning chess.
+- ⚡ Other Activites: A chess learner & Cryptocurrency enthusiast.
 ---

 ### Languages and Tools 🛠: